Less Stress For the Holidays 1: Controlling Your Weight

 You roll out of bed on November 1, with a stomach ache and a headache.
 Even if Halloween fell during the middle of the week, you likely consumed more than a handful of delicious candy corn, a few miniature candy bars, and maybe even a few homemade treats.

 Trick or Treat is over, and now it's time to pay the piper.
 Stomach feeling bloated, your head aching from a late night with too much sugar, you decide to skip your morning workout and head into the office.
 Thankfully, some saint decided to bring doughnuts for the staff, so your morning begins with a hot cup of black coffee and a sugary sweet treat.
+The caffeine and sugar work wonders and you feel instantly better.

 At last, you busy yourself with work, feeling energized and slightly better from the caffeine in your system.
 By lunchtime, however, you're dragging.
 You feel drained and too tired to get up from your desk.
+The sugar and caffeine high has led to the inevitable crash.
+You're exhausted and your headache is back, stronger than ever.

 Many people gain between 5-7 pounds during November and December, with an average gain of one pound, that never goes away.
-Those pounds add up over the years, until you look in the mirror and see a much heavier version of yourself.
+Those individual pounds add up over the years, until you look in the mirror and see a much heavier version of yourself.

 Holiday Weight Gain